 Corporate personhood is probably the elephant in the room when it comes politics.
 More than a century ago corporations could apply for personhood, giving them constitutional rights as if they were persons.
 Yet. if they truly were persons, they would be power-hungry one-dimensional sociopaths.
 Directing everything from what we see, drink, think, eat and everything else what we bring into our lives, corporations have an ever-growing grip on the world.
 We learn how they own the media, influence governments, silence critics and bend everything to their will, all in the name of profit.
 This documentary does not have a happy ending, and is probably preaching to the choir, but it is still a must watch if you want to understand the global workings of capitalism.

-Watch The Corporation on Google Video.
+Watch The Corporation for FREE on Amazon Instant Video

 Cosmos: A Personal Voyage